signet4grn/SIGNET/README.md

 `cis-eqtl` command provide the basic tool for cis-eQTL analysis.  `cis-eqtl` command receive the input file from the previous preprocess step.

-- `gexp ` :  includes preprocessed gene expression infoamtion after matching with genotype data.
-It's a matrix where each row encodes information for a sample, and columns encodes information for a gene.
-- `gexp.withpc` :  includes preprocessed gene expression infoamtion after matching with genotype data, without adjusting for PC as covariate.
-It's a matrix where each row encodes information for a sample, and columns encodes information for a gene.
-- `snps.map` : includes snp position.
-It's a matrix in .map file format.
-- `snps.maf` : includes snp minor allele frequency data from previous step.
-It's a q * 1 matrix where q is the number of snps after preprocessing.
-- `matched.geno` :  includes snp minor allele count data from previous step.
-It's a matrix of values 0, 1, 2, with  each row encodes information for a sample, and columns encodes information for a SNP.
-- `gene.pos` : includes gene position information.
-Where the first column is the gene name, second column is the chromosome index, e.g. "chr1", the third and fourth columns are for the start and the end positions, respectively.
-Please note that they are ranged in the order of the genes in the gexp and gexp.withpc file.
-- `alpha.cis` : significance level for selecting cis-eQTLs.
-Should be a value in (0, 1).
-- `nperms`: number of permutations.
-- `upstream`: upstream region to flank the genetic region
-- `downstream`: downstream region to flank the genetic region

 The results of `cis-eqtl` are output in to the following files, and they are all saved under  `res/resc/cis-eQTL`: